TatuMon/ascii-snake/README.md

-Dunno how to compile it without VisualStudio :)
+Don't know how to compile it without VisualStudio :)
 I'm a disgrace, I know.
 I'll learn CMake eventually